Accenture/alexia/README.md

 ## Contributing

 Alexia is an open source project and we encourage contributions.
-Please make sure to cover your code with unit tests
+Please make sure to cover your code with unit tests.

+Please submit all pull requests into the **develop** branch.

 For more information refer to general guide [Contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/)